-During the period of Spring & Autumn Warring States, Hezuo area was the important border town of the ancient Xi Qiang regime.
+During period of Spring & Autumn Warring States, Hezuo area was important border town of ancient Xi Qiang regime.

-During the Mid-Tang Dynasty, it was under the jurisdiction of Tuyuhun regime
+During Mid-Tang Dynasty, it was under jurisdiction of Tuyuhun regime

-During the Emperor Yongzheng of Qing Dynasty, it was under the management of Xunhua Department of Lanzhou
+During Emperor Yongzheng of Qing Dynasty, it was under management of Xunhua Department of Lanzhou

-In the 26th year of Emperor Daoguang of Qing Dynasty (AD 1846), it was under the jurisdiction of the leadership of local officials Hong Bu Gangju and Shunu Tuba.
+In 26th year of Emperor Daoguang of Qing Dynasty (AD 1846), it was under jurisdiction of leadership of local officials Hong Bu Gangju and Shunu Tuba.

-From 1912 to 1949, it was placed under Xiahe and was compiled as the fourth district of Xiahe Administration Bureau.
+From 1912 to 1949, it was placed under Xiahe and was compiled as 4th district of Xiahe Administration Bureau.